 The U.S. Department of Education unveiled two major reforms that affect federal student loan borrowers and expand debt relief options:

-Borrowers who didn’t utilize the limited PSLF waiver might still receive some of the same benefits through the IDR account adjustment.
+Borrowers who didn’t utilize the limited PSLF waiver might still have been eligible to receive some of the same benefits through the IDR account adjustment.

-Under both the limited waiver and a one-time IDR account adjustment, borrowers are eligible to receive credit for previous payments that might not have met traditional PSLF requirements.
+Under both the limited waiver and a one-time IDR account adjustment, borrowers could have been eligible to receive credit for previous payments that might not have met traditional PSLF requirements.

-For example, if you were on a different repayment plan other than an IDR plan or made payments before consolidating, those non-qualifying payments could now count toward loan forgiveness.
-Additionally, deferment and forbearance periods that meet specific requirements might qualify as well.
+For example, if you were on a different repayment plan other than an IDR plan or made payments before consolidating, those non-qualifying payments could have counted toward loan forgiveness.
+Additionally, deferment and forbearance periods that meet specific requirements might have qualified as well.

 If you qualify, you should receive PSLF automatically and get a notification from your student loan servicer.
 After that, if an overpayment is identified, you can expect a refund within a couple of weeks or up to two months.